MooersLab/latextips/README.md

 Overleaf is not the best environment for writing a lot of equations.
 If snippets in Emacs is too overwhelming, use the GUI-driven equation editor in [LyX](https://www.lyx.org/) or use the [LaTeXiT.app](https://www.chachatelier.fr/latexit/) to typeset the math equations and paste the assembled code into your LaTeX document.

+## Know your math enivornments

+One of the motivations for the development of TeX (which evolved into LaTeX) was to provided better support for typesetting math equations.
+There are large number of [equation environments](https://en.wikibooks.org/wiki/LaTeX/Advanced_Mathematics#Other_environments).
+You should study them from time to time.
+The LaTeX wikibook is a good [resource](https://en.wikibooks.org/wiki/LaTeX).

 ## Multipart documents